-Currently listed for sale with a $2,875,000 asking price (Julie Russell with Coldwell Banker Realty holds the listing) the converted firehouse comes with 3 bedrooms, 2 full baths and 2 half baths, a home office, a generous basement with a killer gym, and a 3-car garage.
+The converted firehouse has 3 bedrooms, 2 full baths, and 2 half baths, a home office, a generous basement with a killer gym, and a 3-car garage.

-The master bedroom is spacious, bright, quiet, and features a large walk in closet and bathroom with heated flooring, Kohler fixtures, large stall shower, custom quartz, and a Japanese air bubble soaking tub with bench seating for two.
+The master bedroom is spacious, bright, quiet, and features a large walk-in closet and bathroom with heated flooring, Kohler fixtures, a large stall shower, custom quartz, and a Japanese air bubble soaking tub with bench seating for two.

 The two additional bedrooms are one more charming than the other, and come with massive arched windows — with one of them also featuring an exposed brick wall.

 A wet bar on the home’s top floor leads out onto the massive roof deck that offers great views of the city.

 It’s worth noting that this is the second outdoor space, as there’s also a courtyard downstairs with stamped concrete, original steel beams and sconces, as well as gorgeous original arched brickwork.